-Sources of systematic uncertainties of the fitting parameters are summarized in Table~\ref{tab:casec}.
+Sources of systematic uncertainties on the fitting parameters are summarized in Table~\ref{tab:casec}.
 The uncertainties come from data-MC differences (MDC tracking, kinematic fit, and resolution), as well as from the requirements on $\cos{\theta}$ and the momentum of leptons ($P_l$).
 The data and MC efficiency difference for MDC tracking is studied using control samples with $J/\psi\rightarrow\pi^+\pi^-\pi^0$ and $J/\psi\rightarrow p \bar{p} \pi^+\pi^-$.
 The difference in fit results between the efficiencies with and without correction is taken as the systematic uncertainty.
 In accordance with the previous BESIII publication~\cite{BESIII:2012mpj}, the efficiency with the track helix correction is taken as the nominal value, and the difference in the fit results between the efficiencies with and without this correction is assigned as the systematic uncertainty from the kinematic fit.
-For the uncertainty of 1C kinematic fit of $J/\psi$, candidate events are selected directly from the 4C kinematic fit by removing this requirement, and the variations of the parameters are taken as the systematic uncertainties.
-For the requirements on $\cos{\theta}$ of leptons, the discrepancies in the fit parameter, with and without this selection criterion, are regarded as the systematic uncertainties.
+For the systematic uncertainty from the 1C kinematic fit (constraining the lepton-pair mass to the nominal $J/\psi$ mass), candidate events are selected directly from a 4C fit (energy-momentum conservation only), and the observed variations are assigned as systematic uncertainties.
+For the requirements on $\cos{\theta}$ of the leptons, the discrepancies in the fit parameter, with and without this selection criterion, are regarded as the systematic uncertainties.
 For the momentum requirement of the leptons, the threshold is varied from $0.15~{\rm GeV}/c$ to $0.19~{\rm GeV}/c$ in steps of $0.01~{\rm GeV}/c$, and the maximum change in the results is regarded as the systematic uncertainty.
 For the unfolding method, the number of iterations is varied from two to five, and the maximum change in the results is taken as the systematic uncertainty.
 For the resolution, the MC resolution is increased by 10\%, and the changes in the fit results are regarded as systematic uncertainties.
 The uncertainty due to the fit range is evaluated by varying the fit ranges.
-The systematic uncertainty from binning strategy is found to be negligible.
+The systematic uncertainty from the binning strategy is found to be negligible.